surge-synthesizer/sst-jucegui/README.md

 - General Feature
     - Mouse Hiding
     - keyboard on knob and generally
-    - accesibility on knob and generally
+    - accesibility on knob slider and generally
     - mouse wheel callibration and sharing
     - Delayed begin/end edit on wheel (and dtor)
     - Juce LEAK detector on all classes